 RV life has been decried as environmentally unfriendly, mostly because of the 10-to-12.5 miles per gallon of gasoline motorhomes use.
 However, their carbon footprint is still likely much less than that of house dwellers, especially if driving the RV is limited to shorter distances.
 The limitations that come with life in a smaller space may, in fact, be a boon to a planet threatened by global warming.
-Does this Spark an idea?

 Usually, motorhomes are heated with some kind of propane-powered heater, whether catalytic, radiant or forced-air.
 Some use electric heat.
 Homes also use gas or electricity for heat.
 However, because homes are larger, often much larger, than RVs, they almost always use more energy to heat.
 Since electricity is often made in coal-fired power plants, its carbon footprint isn't predictably better than propane's.
 Therefore, motorhomes have a lower carbon footprint in heating because there is simply less space to heat.
 Additionally, RVs often migrate to warmer climates in the winter, lowering their need for heating.
 Still, both motorhomes and houses would do well to add insulation and double-paned windows wherever possible.